RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.screens.home/-about-fragment/index.md

 Fragment that represents &quot;About&quot; section in the navigation drawer.

-Consists of only &quot;App version&quot; section for now.
+Consists of &quot;About app&quot; and &quot;App version&quot; sections.

 ## Constructors